learning-zone/html-basics/README.md

 Browsers have a cache to temporarily store files on websites so they don\'t need to be re-downloaded again when switching between pages or reloading the same page.
 The server is set up to send headers that tell the browser to store the file for a given amount of time.
 This greatly increases website speed and preserves bandwidth.

-However, it can cause problems when the website has been changed by developers because the user's cache still references old files.
+However, it can cause problems when the website has been changed by developers because the user\'s cache still references old files.
 This can either leave them with old functionality or break a website if the cached CSS and JavaScript files are referencing elements that no longer exist, have moved or have been renamed.

 **Cache busting** is the process of forcing the browser to download the new files.
 This is done by naming the file something different to the old file.